 Recently in the news, driving with distractions has been a popular topic.
-Many states and cities have passed laws that make it illegal to send text messages while driving.
+Many states and cities have passed - or are considering passing - laws that make it illegal to send text messages while driving.
 Some states have made it illegal to talk on a cell phone while driving.
-Research shows that drivers who are distracted can have as big of a problem as someone driving drunk.
+Research has repeatedly shown that drivers who are distracted can be as impaired as someone driving drunk.